 Due to the importance of Ramadan, public observance of the fast is mandatory.
 Foreign visitors or non-Muslims in Saudi Arabia should avoid eating, smoking, or drinking in public during Ramadan between the hours of sunrise and sunset.
-Doing so is a serious offence.
+Doing so is a serious offense.

 Another important event is the Hajj, the pilgrimage season which draws millions of Muslim pilgrims from around the world and who come to the Makkah.
 The season ends with Eid Al Adha.

 Saudis value generosity and hospitality, it is an essential part of their culture.
-Arabic coffee and how the coffee is prepared are a form of cultural tradition that has been passed on from generation to generation.
+Arabic coffee and how the coffee is prepared are a tradition that has been passed on from generation to generation.
 Coffee is served in small cups accompanied by dates and sweets as a gesture to welcome visitors or greet friends and family.

 It is essential to know that conservative dress is a basic rule in Saudi Arabia.
 Shorts are not okay to be used in public.
 Women must cover themselves with the traditional abaya.
 Women must be especially careful and respect the dress code.

 In several public areas, including restaurants, there is a male and a ‘family’ section, which is essentially for women.
-In the family section, men can only enter with their family.
+In the family section, men can only enter with their families.